mohammadammash/mohammadammash/README.md

 - :notes: 2023 Learned Stacks: FastAPI, Docker, GraphQL.

-- 🔭 I’m currently reading and exploring more about Redis DBMS.

-- :monocle_face: New Project Start Tomorrow at 15/Feb/2023, using following stacks: Docker, Flutter, FastAPI, and Redis.
+- 🔭 I’m currently preparing new project start using following Stacks: Docker, Flutter, FastAPI, and MongoDB.

 - 💬 Ask me about anything, if I don't know then I will get back to you with my research results